-The program runs for 13 weeks per semester for 2 semesters each year and focuses on three essential elements:
+The Rising Stars program focuses on three essential elements:

 1. Individual instrumental lessons

-Rising Stars students receive individual, expert tuition from a dedicated member of Conservatorium staff in weekly, 60 minute instrumental lessons in the studios at the Conservatorium.
+Rising Stars Senior and Junior students receive individual, expert tuition from a dedicated member of Conservatorium staff in weekly, 60 minute instrumental lessons in the studios at the Conservatorium.
 Tuition is available on the following instruments.

 Woodwind: Flute, Oboe, Clarinet, Bassoon, Saxophone

 Students are also permitted to use the Conservatorium’s many practice rooms for their private practice time.

 Rising Stars Senior students present weekly Performance Platform concerts during the semester.
 Students are encouraged to perform in these concerts as often as both the student and their teacher feel they are ready to do so.
 Students are supported and accompanied by professional associate artists.
 The concerts, which are free and open to the public, are held on Saturdays at 11am and 2pm in the Conservatorium’s state of the art venues.
 The concerts provide students with invaluable experience in rehearsal techniques, pre-performance procedure and stage presentation.